 Mostrar el registro sencillo del ítem

-dc.contributor.authorAutorPoblete, Yanina.
+dc.contributor.authorAutorPoblete, Yanina

-dc.contributor.authorAutorSoto, Gerardo E. |Campagna, Leonardo.
+dc.contributor.authorAutorSoto, Gerardo E.

 dc.contributor.authorAutorÁvila, Miguel E.

-dc.contributor.authorAutorFernández, Carolina.
+dc.contributor.authorAutorFernández, Carolina

 dc.contributor.authorAutorFlores, Cristian R.